bloom-housing/bloom/README.md

 ### Versioning

 We are using [lerna](https://lerna.js.org/) as a package versioning tool.
-It helps with keeping multiple package versions in sync.
+It helps with keeping multiple package versions in sync for the entire monorepo.

 ## Contributing